FedericoCinus/SocialStock/README.md

 # SocialStock
 [WORK IN PROGRESS]

-Multy Agent System program in JADE: how a social network can influence the stock market.
+Multi-Agent System program in JADE: how a social network can influence the stock market.

 More details on https://mrfrankcin.github.io/SocialStock/